tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/快速入门/快速搭建 IPv4 私有网络_intl_en.md

 The features of the default VPC are the same as those of the custom VPC that you create.

 1. Log in to [VPC Console](https://console.cloud.tencent.com/vpc).
-2. After selecting the region of the VPC on the top bar, click **+Create**.
+2. After selecting the region of the VPC on the top bar, click **+New**.
-3. Enter the VPC information and initial subnet information, and click **Create**.
+3. Enter the VPC information and initial subnet information, and click **OK**.
 If you need multiple subnets, see [Creating a Subnet](https://intl.cloud.tencent.com/document/product/215/31806#.E5.88.9B.E5.BB.BA.E5.AD.90.E7.BD.91).

 >The CIDR blocks (IP ranges) of VPC instances and subnets cannot be modified once they are created.
 Therefore, complete [network planning](https://intl.cloud.tencent.com/document/product/215/31795) in advance.